SerJosh/oaks-taverners-cricket-club/README.md

 - **About Us**
   ![About Us Section](documentation/aboutus.png)

-A section of heading and text giving you the general information about the club, it also has a link to the official Oaks Cricket Club if diesired to go there.
+A section of heading and text giving you the general information about the club.
 All is responsive.

 - **Cricketing Info**
   ![Cricketing Info Section](documentation/cricinfo.png)